TheAgilityCollective/DNA/_docs/what-is-theagilitycollective.md

 What is The Agility Collective and why?
 ======================

-**The Agility Collective is a home for business consultants specialising in agile and lean practices.
+**The Agility Collective is a home for business consultants specialising in applying agile, systems-thinking and lean practices to the wider business.
 We are consultants who value:**

 -   **Community** - We like to hang out with people who share our values
 -   **Freedom** - We want to control our own time